RafidAziz/Selenium-on-Amazon/README.md

 ## Current Task
 - Verify navigation footer headings and links in product details page
-  - Stopped at writing step definitions
+  - Stopped at execution and results analysis